Baja, Hungary: History

-In the 18th century, Hungary with its regained territories was a part of the Habsburg Empire.
-Germans, Hungarians and Jews migrated into the town.
-Due to its location on the Danube, it became a transportation and commercial hub for the region.
-This was the place where grain and wine were loaded onto boats to be transported upriver to Austria and Germany.
-In 1727 the Czobor family regained its ownership.
-Until 1765, the inhabitants belonged to three nations; Bunjevac (under name of Dalmatians), the Germans and the Serbs.
-Following this, according to a government decree the Natio Dalmatica was changed into the Natio Hungarica, but even in 1768, the elected mayor swore the oath in the Bunjevac language in the Franciscan Church.
+During the 18th century, Hungary, with its regained territories, was part of the Habsburg Empire.
+Germans, Hungarians and Jews migrated to the town.
+Its location on the Danube made it become a transportation and commercial hub for the region, where grain and wine were loaded onto boats to be transported upriver to Austria and Germany.
+In 1727, the Czobor family regained its ownership.
+Until 1765, the inhabitants belonged to three nations: the Bunjevac (called the Dalmatians), the Germans and the Serbs.
+A government decree later caused Natio Dalmatica to be changed to Natio Hungarica, but even in 1768, the elected mayor swore the oath in the Bunjevac language in the Franciscan Church.